C2SM/git-course/README.md

 <summary>Instructions for Windows Users</summary>
 <br>

-We recommend to install the Windows Subsystem for Linux 2 (WSL2).
+We recommend to install the **Windows Subsystem for Linux 2** (WSL2).
 Using Git with WSL2 provides a better terminal experience for Windows users.
 With WSL2, you can access a Linux terminal directly from Windows, which makes it easier to work with Git commands and other Linux-based tools.
 This also allows for more flexibility in managing and running scripts, as well as better compatibility with Linux-based workflows.
 Additionally, WSL2 provides a more secure environment for Git operations by isolating them from the Windows operating system.

 #### Setting up WSL2

 1. Enable the Windows Subsystem for Linux (WSL) feature on your Windows machine by following the steps [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 2. Install a Linux distribution of your choice from the Microsoft Store.
-We recommend using Ubuntu 22.04.2 LTS.
+We recommend using Ubuntu 22.04.3 LTS.
 3. Open the Start menu and search for "Ubuntu" to launch the distribution.
 4. Follow the prompts to set up a username and password for the Ubuntu distribution.